alexle/alexle.github.com/posts/2012-goals.markdown

 title: 2012 Goals
 date: 01-05-2012
 image:
-meta: Alex Le's 2012 goals, a year of Focus.
+meta: My 2012 goals.
+This year will be a year of Focus.
 ---

 I've always liked goals.
 To-Do lists, checkboxes, sticky notes.
 They give me a feeling of moving <s>forward</s> somewhere and comfort in knowing I'm not stagnant.